-These discussions and creative exercises will be used to prompt you to produce your own work in a supportive environment.
+These discussions, along with other stimulating activities and creative exercises, will be used to prompt you to produce your own work in a supportive environment.

 About the Tutor